instagibbs/bolts/XX-eltoo-peer-protocol.md

 Same rationale as BOLT02 except we do not have HTLC-X second stage transactions

+### `shared_delay` Selection

+The `shared_delay` should be picked up to allow a node to confirm a higher state *update transaction* spending a currently confirmed lower state *update transaction*.
+Delay should be lengthy enough to give enough margin to the node to react to sudden network mempools congestion spikes.
+Historically, the default reaction delays of LN node implementations have been as low as 6 and as high as 144 blocks.

+With eltoo channels, the `shared_delay` must be included in the `cltv_expiry_delta` selection, and therefore should be considered as an offset in the worst-case of on-chain timeout or fulfillement of HTLC outputs.
+While it offers more reaction block time and increase the channel funds safety, higher `cltv_expiry_delta` are penalized by Lightning scoring algorithms.
+As such for a routing node operator, there is a trade-off between safety and routing forwarding competitiveness.

 ### `cltv_expiry_delta` Selection

 FIXME eltoo reasoning

 #### Requirements